cmc3763/CSE3311/README.md

 # Installation
 You'll need NodeJS and npm installed.

 Run `npm install` to install dependencies.
-Run `npm run css' then `npm start` to start the application.
+Run `npm run css` then `npm start` to start the application.
 Look at `localhost:3000` for the homepage.